Le Superbe, Third Rate Ship of the line (1708)

 Technical Model Description

-This is a plank on frame kit model that was produced by Mantua in 1987.
-The model was built by Henry Schaeffer in 2000 (as per HS mention, a date of 1993 was also mentioned).
-Mr. Schaeffer painted the vessel carvings and decorative details, but left the other wood components bright.
-The brass pieces were supplied with the model kit, while the rigging was scrap built.
+Mr. Schaeffer painted the vessel carvings and decorative details while leaving the other wood components bright.
+The brass pieces were supplied with the model kit, while the rigging was scratch built.

 Copyright © Navesink Maritime Heritage Association